 - East Ridings & Iceland -

-Einkofi Productions in partnership with Curated Place and Absolutely Cultured will host artist Dodda Maggý in the UK to explore the stories, memories, myths and people that connect Hull and Grimsby, to Iceland.
+Einkofi Productions in partnership with Curated Place and Absolutely Cultured hosted artist Dodda Maggý in the UK to explore the stories, memories, myths and people that connect Hull and Grimsby, to Iceland.
 Responding to the theme of Urban Legends her investigations will draw on a series of seafaring legends, and highlight how our creation of mythos has shifted from the supernatural threats of the deep to the man-made threats of “the other”.
-Dodda's new work will focus on the impact technology has on the creation of identity through storytelling and how the manipulation of communications space has been used both as a nurturing force and one of subterfuge.
-Using both archive & heritage collections alongside original personal testimony collected from both Icelandic and Humber communities through interviews, she aims to question how we became the monsters once attributed to the mysterious deep.
+Dodda's new work focuses on the impact technology has on the creation of identity through storytelling and how the manipulation of communications space has been used both as a nurturing force and one of subterfuge.
+Using both archive & heritage collections alongside original personal testimony collected from both Icelandic and Humber communities through interviews, she aimed to question how we became the monsters once attributed to the mysterious deep.

 Dodda Maggý is an Icelandic artist and composer based in Reykjavík.
 Her practice centres around research of time-based media ranging from formal studies of the structural relationship between the visual and the aural to exploring the ethereal qualities of video, sound and music.
 A reoccurring theme in her work is the pursuit of giving form to perceptual experiences.
 Producing audio/visual installations, purely sound based work, musical compositions or silent moving images, Dodda attempts to externalise the internal dimensions of the sensorial and the fantastical presence and mode of communication.

 Through a dreamy and sensory imagery, she draws on features common to classic filmmaking, using music as a vehicle to elicit the underlying narratives.
 Dodda’s musical film compositions constantly give you the sense that something’s afoot beneath the surface; that there’s more to it than meets the eye.